Home Garden Organic Compost and Mulch

 to name a few.
 More on what to

-Composting refers to the process of decomposing plant matter.
-It can also
+Composting refers to the process of rotting or decomposing plant matter.

-refer to animal manure, which is also composted.
-Manure almost always includes
+It can also refer to animal manure, which is also composted.
+Manure almost

-a mixture of straw, sawdust or other bedding, along with the animal manure.
+always includes a mixture of straw, sawdust or other bedding, along with

 What is Mulch?
-Garden mulch is any material placed around
+Garden mulch is any material placed on top

-plants in your garden, as a protective covering for the purpose of:
+of the soil and around plants in your garden, as a protective covering for

 Reducing weeds around plants